rust-lang/book/src/ch17-06-futures-tasks-threads.md

 However, there’s a reason these APIs are so similar.
 Threads act as a boundary for sets of synchronous operations; concurrency is possible *between* threads.
 Tasks act as a boundary for sets of *asynchronous* operations; concurrency is possible both *between* and *within* tasks.
-In that regard, tasks are kind of like lightweight, runtime-managed threads with added capabilities that come from being managed by a runtime instead of by the operating system.
+In that regard, tasks are similar to lightweight, runtime-managed threads with added capabilities that come from being managed by a runtime instead of by the operating system.
 Futures are an even more granular unit of concurrency, where each future may represent a tree of other futures.
 That is, the runtime—specifically, its executor—manages tasks,